jmoortgat/DeepRiverFCN/README.md

 - rioxarray
 - geopandas

-To create the TensorFlow environment for training and inference please refer the file [environment.yml](https://github.com/Ziwei-0129/DeepRiverFCNNs/blob/main/environment.yml)
+To create the TensorFlow environment for training and inference please use the file [environment.yml](https://github.com/Ziwei-0129/DeepRiverFCNNs/blob/main/environment.yml)

 ### Running Our Codes